Gavin-MacG/Hive/README.md

 ## Folder structure

+Outputs : Contians all the tables and figures created with the scripts <br/>
+Scripts : Contains the individual R scripts <br/>
 DataTreated : Contains the processed data that was created using raw data from the following sources : <br/>
 - Alveole.buzz proprietary data <br/>
 - Ontario Ministry of Natural Resources and Forestry <br/>